Reisen/tensor/README.md

 This repository is a place to play with these ideas, especially interesting is seeing how to combine them.
-Nirvana is a PoW style chain with 6 figure transactions per second characteristics, all while maintaining the security of a permissioned system and the security requirement of 51%
+Nirvana is a PoW style chain with 6 figure transactions per second characteristics, all while maintaining the security of a permissioned system with a byzantine failure requirement of 51%

 Probably impossible.